 Property Tax Relief Market Value Decline

-The Assessor-County Clerk-Recorder’s Office, Assessor Division is no longer accepting Decline in Value applications for the 2017-18 tax year.
+The Assessor Division is now accepting new applications for the 2021-22 tax year.

 Generally, property is assessed at the lesser of two values: